-For example, a student can use a segment tool to draw what looks like a square by eyeballing the locations of the vertices, but the quadrilateral will not stay a square when its vertices are dragged.
-Building a “real” square with dynamic geometry software requires that it stay a square when any of its parts are dragged.
+Using dynamic geometry software, a student can draw what looks like a square by eyeballing the locations of the vertices.
+However, the quadrilateral will not stay a square when its vertices are dragged.
+Building a “real” square requires that it stay a square when any of its parts are dragged.
 This is only possible by baking the geometric properties of a square into the quadrilateral as it’s being built.

 The Parallel Line tool consist of three “given objects”—the two endpoints of the segment and a point through which the parallel line passes.
 These givens determine the segment and the parallel line.
 A highlighted given object can be attached to an existing sketch object or located in empty space with no restriction on the order in which given objects are attached.
 As soon as the last given object is attached or located, the tool’s action is complete and the sketch is again fully interactive.